-Insight is evaluating the success of these scholarship programs to:
+Insight evaluated the success of these scholarship programs to—

 - Increase recipient-college graduation rates.